 Wilma Steele Herrel, my grandmother, was just an ordinary woman.
 She wasn’t widely known, didn’t break any great barriers, and never achieved something that might be considered particularly exceptional.
-She was a wife, a mother, and a grandmother; a church volunteer, a community member, and a friend.
+She was a wife, a mother, and a grandmother; a church volunteer, a community member, a card player, and a friend.
 You might have seen her at the grocery store or the church rummage sale and looked right past her.
 But only if you didn’t know her, because if you did, you'd stop and chat, and your day would be all the happier for it.

 Wilma was born in 1916 to Homer and Emma (Schiebel) Steele.
 She grew up in an assortment of rented houses—14 of them, by her own count—on the southeast side of Columbus, Ohio.
 She never forgot the day her eight-year-old little brother, Billy, died in a fire that he and a friend accidentally set in their basement.
 She did well in school, consistently placing on the Honor Roll, and graduated from South High.
 In November 1935, she and her sweetheart, Fred Herrel, eloped to Circleville and got married on the day of the OSU-Michigan game.
 She loved to tell how the pastor, listening to the game on the radio, quickly squeezed the ceremony in during halftime.
 They were both lifelong Buckeye fans after that.